Young farmers advisory council

 Clay has a special interest in agriculture technology such as aerial mapping using drones.

 You can hear from Clay on our ‘Ag Vic Talk’ podcast channel, available on your preferred podcast platform and at agriculture.vic.gov.au/AgVicTalk.

 Mr Nicholas Blandford, Meat and Wool Farm Manager, Meerlieu

-Nicholas manages his family sheep farm in East Gippsland, returning to farm five years ago after working in research at CSIRO in Canberra.
+Nick co-manages his family’s sheep farm in East Gippsland, returning to farm five years ago after working in research at CSIRO in Canberra.

 Mr Joe Boyle, Agribusiness Relationship Assistant, Bairnsdale

-Joe grew up on a family farm in the Victorian Mallee and has lived and worked in a range of agricultural areas across the state.
-Currently Joe is a Senior Agribusiness Relationship Assistant based in Gippsland.
+Joe grew up on a family farm in the Victoria Mallee and has lived and worked in a range of agricultural areas across the state.

 Joe is engaged with his community through his work and local sports.

 Ms Sophia Christoe, Organic Dairy Goat Milker and Cheesemaker, Trentham

 Sophia is a goat milker and cheesemaker at an organic goat dairy in Central Victoria’s Central Highlands.